Autocratic Leadership Advantages And Disadvantages

 It can be about expectations of :

-• How will they be rewarded with the success of this project or task?
+- How will they be rewarded for the success of this project or task?

 And so much more.

-This can be different for every particular person according to their status, abilities, skill sets, previous work history, credibilities, and much more.
+This can differ for every person according to their status, abilities, skill sets, previous work history, credibilities, and much more.

-So even when all the general information, vision, and mission are the same for everyone, they all have different expectations to stand upto.
+So even when all the general information, vision, and mission are the same for everyone, everyone has different expectations to stand up to.

-And when everyone plays their part in standing upto their expectations, and all goals are met, the project will become successful automatically.
+And when everyone plays their part in standing up to their expectations and meeting all goals, the project will become successful automatically.

 Reduce Employee Stress